aspose-total/Aspose.Total-Products/total/en/net/conversion/rtf-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert RTF to XLSX or Online App" h2="Export RTF to XLSX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful file conversion features to their applications.
+With Aspose.Total for .NET, developers can easily convert RTF to XLSX in two simple steps.

+The first step is to use Aspose.Words for .NET to export RTF to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in a variety of popular formats, including RTF, DOC, DOCX, HTML, and PDF.
+It also provides a comprehensive set of features for manipulating and converting RTF documents.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLSX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of popular formats, including XLSX, XLS, CSV, and HTML.
+It also provides a comprehensive set of features for manipulating and converting HTML documents.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include RTF to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, developers can quickly and easily add powerful file conversion features to their .NET, C#, ASP.NET, and VB.NET applications.
+With just two simple steps, developers can easily convert RTF to XLSX and add powerful file conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}